ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat2.md

 Ohjelmistotiimi voi soveltaa Gitin branchaystä hyvin monella eri tyylillä.
 Artikkeli
 <https://www.atlassian.com/git/tutorials/comparing-workflows> esittele tähän muutamia vaihtoehtoja.
 Eräs yleinen tapa branchien käyttöön ovat ns. _featurebranchit_:

-> The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the master branch.
+> The core idea behind the Feature Branch Workflow is that all feature development should take place in a dedicated branch instead of the main branch.
 This encapsulation makes it easy for multiple developers to work on a particular feature without disturbing the main codebase.
-It also means the master branch will never contain broken code, which is a huge advantage for continuous integration environments.
+It also means the main branch will never contain broken code, which is a huge advantage for continuous integration environments.

 Jos kiinnostaa, lue lisää yo. dokumentista.